-This colossal monument consists of a statue of a winged female figure, Nike the Greek goddess of Victory and a base in the shape of the prow of a ship.
-This sculpture is considered one of the greatest masterpieces of antiquity, and replicas of this winged figure were common in the ancient world.
+This colossal monument is a statue of the winged figure of Nike, the Greek goddess of Victory.
+This sculpture is considered one of the greatest masterpieces of antiquity, and replicas of this winged figure were famous in the ancient world.

-The Winged Victory of Samothrace, also known as the Nike of Samothrace, was created at about 190 BC and discovered 1863 in at Samothrace (also Samothraki) a Greek island in the northern Aegean Sea.
+The Winged Victory of Samothrace, also known as the Nike of Samothrace, was created at about 190 BC and discovered in 1863 in Samothrace, a Greek island in the northern Aegean Sea.

 The French arranged for the sculpture to be sent to Paris.
 It is today considered one of the Louvre’s greatest treasures and is displayed at the top of the sweeping Daru staircase at the Louvre.

 During a 1950 excavation, part of her right hand and other fragments were discovered by archaeologists.
-A plaster cast of the statue, along with a very few recently discovered fragments, are in the Samothrace Archaeological Museum.
+A plaster cast of the statue and a very few recently discovered fragments are in the Samothrace Archaeological Museum.

-- The Winged Victory of Samothrace – 200 BC
+The Winged Victory of Samothrace

 - Name: The Winged Victory of Samothrace